bertbesser/dvc-deps-management/blog-article.md

-This post is a follow up to [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) and deals with managing dependencies between DVC projects.
+This post is a follow-up to [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) that deals with managing dependencies between DVC projects.
-In particular, this follow up is about importing specific versions of an artifact (e.g. a trained model or a dataset) from one DVC project into another.
+In particular, this follow-up is about importing specific versions of an artifact (e.g. a trained model or a dataset) from one DVC project into another.

 We discuss two recently added DVC features, namely `dvc get` and `dvc import`.
 - Intuitively, `dvc get` downloads an artifact from a DVC project (where DVC takes care of resolving the project's DVC cache and its remotes).
- E.g., `dvc get` is a very helpful tool in delivering your model to production in a CI/CD pipeline.
+ For example, `dvc get` is a very helpful tool in delivering your model to production in a CI/CD pipeline.
 - Think of `dvc import` as `dvc get` plus managing version information for the downloaded artifact.
-I.e., using `dvc import` you can manage artifacts from another DVC project like you would manage a software library dependency in a software engineering project.
+That is, using `dvc import` you can manage artifacts from another DVC project like you would manage a software library dependency in a software engineering project.
 For example, `dvc import` helps you when organizing dataset registries.

 ![pipeline](https://blog.codecentric.de/files/2019/08/logo-new-readme.png)

-You might want to browse through the walkthrough first, such that you can get the most out of this post.
+You might want to browse through the walkthrough first, so that you can get the most out of this post.
 For those of you in a hurry, we provide a quick [recap of the original walkthrough](#recap).
 In the first part of this article we create a playground project which we use as a DVC dependency hands-on in the second part.
 If you're in a hurry, still, note that part one can be skipped.
-A publicly accessible playground project is provided, such that you can step right into the hands-on fun in part two.
+A publicly accessible playground project is provided, so that you can step right into the hands-on fun in part two.

-A real world application of `dvc get` and `dvc import` will be discussed in an upcoming post.
+A real-world application of `dvc get` and `dvc import` will be discussed in an upcoming post.
 So stay tuned for more :-D

 ## <a name="recap"></a>Recap of the original walkthrough
-In [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) we trained a classifier for hand-written numbers.
+In [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/), we trained a classifier for hand-written numbers.
 The walkthrough showed how implementing a DVC-pipeline makes all of data loading, preprocessing, training, performance evaluation, etc. fully reproducible.
 The gist is that DVC _versions_ training data, (hyper-)parameters, code and trained models _together_.
 In particular, a DVC project resides in a Git repository, which implements all necessary versioning (see the following figure).